 Commonly Asked Questions

-Complete your Seder plate with our spinach casserole that is a meat-free and healthy dish which require a quick, easy, and fun baking process.
-It’s a casserole that you can enjoy during the Lenten season or on any other special occasions.
+Complete your Seder plate with our spinach casserole that is meat-free, healthy and quick and easy to make.
+It’s a casserole that you can enjoy during Passover season or on any other special occasion.

 Have your own special recipe to share?
 Submit Your Recipe Today!